- John C. Maxwell

 How would you define these words?
 Do you employ them in your skill set?

-Respect: Do you command respect?
+Do you command respect?
 Does your sales team respect your decisions, ideas and opinions?
 How you interact and communicate with your sales group greatly impacts respect.
-Strive to be a leader who respects each individual person on your team.
-This doesn’t mean they or you are perfect all the time.
-Commit to treating your team and your clients with care.
+Strive to be a leader, or co-leader, who respects each individual person on your team.
+This doesn’t mean you are perfect all the time.
+Commit to treating your team and your clients with transparency and care.
 When people feel respected by their managers, they are more likely to trust the leadership team as well as the company’s strategy.
-When your sales team is invested in your company’s strategy, they are invested in your company’s success.
+When your sales team is invested in your company’s mission, they are invested in your company’s success.

 Being a successful leader in sales isn't easy.
 There will be plenty of difficult moments and situations along the way.
 Ensuring that you are incorporating respect, trust, responsibility and courage into your daily routine will turn your sales team into a power team in no time!